oconnorb/brendanoconnor.github.io/_pages/cv.md

 **As of June 25, 2022:** I am the PI of 8 accepted telescope proposals.
 I am Co-I of another 36 accepted proposals.

-These proposals have been awarded time on the following telescopes and observatories: Fermi, NICER, Chandra, Hubble Space Telescope, Lowell Discovery Telescope, Gemini, ATCA, VLA, uGMRT, e-MERLIN, EVN
+These proposals have been awarded time on the following telescopes and observatories: Swift, Fermi, NuSTAR, NICER, Chandra, Hubble Space Telescope, Lowell Discovery Telescope, Gemini, ATCA, VLA, uGMRT, e-MERLIN, EVN

 As PI:
 ------